MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0101.md

 ---
-title: "AppSourceCop Error AS0077"
+title: "AppSourceCop Error AS0101"
-description: "Adding a var modifier in events is not allowed as it might break the runtime behavior of extensions subscribing to it." ms.author: solsen ms.custom: na ms.date: 02/02/2022
+description: "Any change to the 'Isolated' argument is disallowed because it may break depdendent extensions that have subscribed to the event." ms.author: solsen ms.custom: na ms.date: 02/02/2022